The living plant,

-As mentioned, the Calathea triostar can be kept well in the house.
-This plant will provide the house with color in the places where other plants do not like to stay.
+As mentioned, the Calathea triostar can be kept well at home.
+This plant will color the house in places where other plants do not like to be.

-In addition to the living room, it fits perfectly in dark locations in the house, such as in the hall.
+In addition to the living room, of course, it fits perfectly in dark locations in the house, such as in the hall.

 But what about the bathroom?
-In this humid but low-light environment, the Calathea feels completely at home.
+The Calathea feels completely at home in this humid, low-light environment.
 And the bedroom?
-Especially here is extra good to see that the leaves close at night.
+It is precisely here that you can easily see that the leaves close in the evening.

-In the morning when the first light comes through the windows, the plant stretches its leaves and unfolds again.
+In the morning when the first light comes through the windows, the plant extends its leaves and unfolds again.
 In short, a plant that provides rhythm in many places in the house.

 The Calathea triostar is best served at temperatures between 15 and 23 degrees.

-The Calathea triostar is a shadow-loving plant and does not like sunlight.
+The Calathea triostar is a shade loving plant and does not like sunlight.

 Give the Calatheatriostar a dash of water twice a week.

 The leaves of the Calathea triostar are not edible.